wp-plugins/atcontent/readme.txt

 == Screenshots ==

-1. AtContent settings page.
-The arrow shows the first step: connection with your AtContent account.
+1. AtContent connection page.
+Clicking the button connects your blog to AtContent if you have an account or creates a new one if you haven't.
-2. Plugin panel example.
-The button syncing posts with AtContent is highlighted.
-3. Look of the CopyLocator page.
+2. Example of a connected account.
+3. Subscription panel with the option to upgrade a plan.
+4. Plugin settings panel example.
+Category and location data are needed for the better targeting of a featured content.
+5. Synchronization screen.
+Clicking the button syndicates a blog to AtContent.
+6. Synchronization end.
+The number of synchonized posts and obtained backlinks is shown.
-4. AtContent publication wrapped in a widget.
-After syncing all your posts must have the highlighted panel at the bottom.
+7. AtContent publication wrapped in a widget.
+After synchronization all your posts will have the repost panel at the bottom.
-5. Sample of a paid repost.
-It is needed to pay the article author for reposting his work.
+8. Sample of a paid repost.
+Any reader is charged by the author for reposting his work.
-6. Sample of a paid publication.
-It is needed to pay the author before reading the full article or downloading a file.
+9. Sample of a paid publication.
+Any reader is charged by the author before reading the full article or downloading a file.

 == Changelog ==